 |John Henn*||Gary Wroe*|

 NOTE * Trade Guardian

 The role of a Guardian of the Standard of Wrought Plate in Birmingham

 The role of ‘Guardian of the Standard of Wrought Plate in Birmingham’ was created by an Act of Parliament in 1773 and was formed to control and protect the Birmingham Assay Office.
 There are 36 elected “Guardians of the Standard of Wrought Plate in Birmingham”, of whom not more than nine or less than six may be connected with the jewellery trade.
 The guardians subsequently elect wardens from amongst their number to serve on a board to which the Chief Executive and Assay Master report.

 A Guardian will be required to attend two meetings per year but may be called upon as and when required to provide independent advice, professional guidance and introductions within their field of expertise for the benefit of the Assay Office.

 Although the role of a Guardian is voluntary, if and when required, a Guardian may stand as a Warden, which is a remunerated position due to the role being more time-consuming.

 In order to be elected, Guardians must have experience, knowledge and professional standing and be actively engaged in one or more the areas listed below.

-If you would like to be part of this historical organisation, and contribute to its continued success, please email firstname.lastname@example.org for an application pack.
+If you would like to be part of this historical organisation, and contribute to its continued success, please download and application and email firstname.lastname@example.org.